 Mac – How to create your first database

 In this short tutorial you will learn how to create your first database, add and delete records, and customize its structure.
 Open iDatabase, choose “New Database” from the File menu, assign a name, and click OK.
-You can now add records using the “+” button and define your fields by selecting “Define Fields” from the toolbar. iDatabase saves your work automatically.
+You can now add records using the “+” button and define your fields by selecting “Layout” from the toolbar. iDatabase saves your work automatically.

 Mac – How to create groups and smart groups of records